-2. Budget Forms
+2. Budget Forms.
 There are no budget forms required for this application.

-C. Submission Date and Time
+C. Submission Date and Time.
 Your completed application must be received and validated by Grants.gov no later than 11:59:59 p.m. eastern time on the application deadline date.

-Applicants should carefully read the section titled "APPLICATION and

-SUBMISSION INFORMATION" in the General Section regarding HUD's procedures pertinent to the submission of your application.
+Please note that validation may take up to 72 hours.
+Applicants should carefully read section IV titled "APPLICATION and SUBMISSION INFORMATION" in the General Section regarding HUD's procedures pertinent to the submission of your application.

-D. Intergovernmental Review
+D. Intergovernmental Review.
 Intergovernmental Review is not applicable to this program.